mikesparr/ai-demo-functions/README.md

     --memory 256MB \
     --trigger-topic model
 ```

-# Database
-The database design can be found in `schema.sql` file.
-The plan is to create a separate
-repository for configuration, and all infrastructure provisioning will be managed there.

-# Training data
-This demo ML app is built using the [banknote authentication data set](https://archive.ics.uci.edu/ml/datasets/banknote+authentication) and a copy is saved in file `bank_data.csv`.
-The database schema is designed
-based on this data and it's four features.

-# Notebook
-I have included the Jupyter Notebook file for the initial training and experimentation.
-After
-`dumping` the model file, I then took relevant code and applied to the `prediction` and `training`
-Cloud Functions respectively, and then pieced together the rest of the ML Pipeline.

 # Contributing
 This is just a demo so fork and use at your own discretion.